codeRiftel/meta-jonson-xtractor/README.md

     public int foobar;
 }
 ```
-1. build (you need [option](https://github.com/codeRiftel/option) and [jonson](https://github.com/codeRiftel/jonson), just put option/ dir from the option package into root of this project as well as Jonson.cs from vjp package)
+1. build (you need [option](https://github.com/codeRiftel/option) and [jonson](https://github.com/codeRiftel/jonson), just put option/ dir from the option package into root of this project as well as Jonson.cs from jonson package)
 `make`
 2. run
 `cat *cs | mono xtractor.exe > description.json`